If you've lost a loved one

 If the funeral expenses have not yet been paid for, we’ll need a funeral invoice which we’ll make copies of.

-Once all information and identification has been verified and appropriate instructions have been obtained from the Executor / Administrator, we’ll provide you with a bank cheque.
+Once all information and identification has been verified and appropriate instructions have been obtained from the Deceased Estate Representative, such as the Executor/Administrator, we’ll transfer funds to the nominated bank account

 Loan Accounts